pa1narendra/pa1narendra.github.io/README.md

 About section ---> Paint reveal ===> I have added this but to another project and modifying it further to make it even better.

-This portfolio must have story telling capacity in order to standout from others , including my journey from cybersecurity to web dev using 3d and animations tools and frameworks in our portfolio this portfolio must look simple yet complex to build
+This portfolio must have story telling capacity in order to standout from others , including my journey from cybersecurity to web dev using 3d and animations tools and frameworks in our portfolio this portfolio must look simple yet complex to build so that you skills will be seen by people